hillaryphm/CUNY-Micro-Credential-Final-Project/README.md

 # fromhilllry sales website

-Started as a final sales website project for the CUNY Micro-Credential applying HTML, CSS, and Javascript.
+My final project for the CUNY Micro-Credential.